RP3115/Conway_game_of_life/README.md

 Press (n) for continuing without saving
 ```

 Note: In terminal white cells = Alive, in the pbm-format its other way around due to better visibility!
-Here in the README it’s not possible to show you the differet colour, but I think you got the idea how it should look like later.
+Here in the README it’s not possible to show you the differet colors, but I think you got the idea how it should look like later.

 ```shell
 Updated Grid -- Timestep 1